More Than 20 Colleges Cancel In-Person Classes In Response To Coronavirus

 The Centers for Disease Control and Prevention advises that higher education institutions that have not yet identified the virus in their community take several steps now, including updating emergency operations plans, promoting basic hygiene and stepping up cleaning and disinfection protocols.

-Once higher education leaders identify a case in their community, the CDC advises they "determine if, when, and for how long" to suspend in-person events and class meetings.
-The CDC recommends that campuses try to maintain basic services including housing and meals.
-For example, rather than serve meals in dining halls the agency suggests alternatives like "grab-and-go" lunches.
+Once higher education leaders identify a case in their community, the CDC advises that they "determine if, when, and for how long" to suspend in-person events and class meetings.
+The CDC recommends that campuses try to maintain basic services, including housing and meals.
+For example, rather than serve meals in dining halls, the agency suggests alternatives like "grab-and-go" lunches.

 The CDC also recommends that school leaders "help counter stigma and promote resilience on campus."
-It advises that colleges work to "counter the spread of misinformation and mitigate fear," and that leaders "speak out against negative behaviors, including negative statements on social media about groups of people."
+It advises that colleges work to "counter the spread of misinformation and mitigate fear" and that leaders "speak out against negative behaviors, including negative statements on social media about groups of people."

 On social media, students have been speaking out about the cancellations.

-"@Princeton just cancelled in-person classes for three weeks because of Coronavirus but they can't replace the hand soap in our dorm that's been empty for a week," wrote a user who identifies as a member of the class of 2021.
+"@Princeton just cancelled in person classes for three weeks because of Coronavirus but they can't replace the hand soap in our dorm that's been empty for a week," wrote a user who identifies as a member of the class of 2021.

 On Sunday, a Twitter user who identifies as a student at Fordham University wrote, "Columbia cancelled class cause 1 person was exposed to coronavirus meanwhile fordham is staying open with like 5 people exposed."
-The next day, Fordham cancelled classes.
+The next day, Fordham canceled classes.

 .@Princeton just cancelled in person classes for three weeks because of Coronavirus but they can’t replace the hand soap in our dorm that’s been empty for a week 🤔— @donovancoronado (@donovancoronado) March 9, 2020